heutelbeck/sapl-server/README.md

 When using a MariaDB, the url, username and password must be known for successful configuration in the setup wizard.

 #### How to start the wizard
+The options for starting the application are described below in the chapter `Running the Server CE`.
 When the application is started, the parameters in application.yml are checked.
 If the entry
 ```
 spring.datasource.url